rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 -   Locke
     -   *An Essay Concerning Human Understanding* (1689)
 -   Hume's fork
+    -   Relations of ideas vs matters of fact
     -   Dicker, G. (1991).
 Hume's fork revisited. [^Dicker1991]

 Hume:

 >   When we run over libraries, persuaded of these principles, what havoc must we make?